pepega90/Share-Cerita-App/README.md

 ## Styling and Technology

-* Styling
+* Styling :
 I use bootstrap

-* Backend
+* Backend :
 Node.js with express framework

 ### Feature

-1. Create story
-2. Update Story
-3. and delete
+1. Basically, I implemented a CRUD where you can create updates and delete your stories
-4. Upload photo with multer
+2. Upload photo for your story with multer